-The Physics curriculum at William Jewell College is designed to provide students with scientific and technical experience, with a strong background in the liberal arts.
-The liberal arts background insures that students have skills in writing, speaking, and interpersonal relationships that enhance their careers in the sciences and in other technical fields.
+The physics curriculum at William Jewell College is designed to provide you with scientific and technical experience, with a strong background in the liberal arts.
+This ensures you will have skills in writing, speaking and interpersonal relationships that will enhance your career in the sciences and other technical fields.

-Studying Physics at William Jewell provides opportunities to participate in a variety of college-sponsored programs (intercollegiate athletics, music, fine arts, and Christian missions); to study in a department that offers personal attention and small classes (taught exclusively by Ph.D. professors); and to become active in research and professional societies as undergraduates.
+Studying physics at William Jewell provides opportunities to participate in a variety of college-sponsored programs (intercollegiate athletics, music, fine arts and service); to study in a department that offers personal attention and small classes (taught exclusively by Ph.D. professors); and to become active in research and professional societies as undergraduates.

 Degree programs offered:

 Dual Degree Engineering:

 In conjunction with Washington University, Vanderbilt University, Columbia University, University of Kansas, Missouri University of Science and Technology.

 Minor in Physics

 In addition to majoring in physics, you can major in mathematics.
 Through this course of study, you can explore connections between the various areas of mathematics and other liberal arts courses.
 Many physics and math majors choose to double major or create a personalized major.
 This option allows you to customize your education and focus your attention and research interests in specific and meaningful directions.
 Other unique aspects of this program include:

 - You will be prepared for graduate studies or a variety of careers in business and nonprofit organizations;